weslei-abreu/loja-jp-wp/wp-content/plugins/automatic-translator-addon-for-loco-translate/readme.txt

-=== Automatic Translate Addon For Loco Translate ===
+=== LocoAI - Auto Translate For Loco Translate ===
 Contributors: narinder-singh, satindersingh, coolplugins Donate link: https://paypal.me/CoolPlugins/10USD/ Tags:ai translation, google translate, translate, chatgpt, multilingual Requires at least:5.0
-Tested up to: 6.8.1
+Tested up to: 6.8.2
 Requires PHP: 7.2
-Loco Translate Tested Up to: 2.8.0
+Loco Translate Tested Up to: 2.8.2
-Stable tag: 2.4.11
+Stable tag: 2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Automatic Translate Addon for Loco Translate is a powerful tool for developers looking to quickly translate their WordPress plugins and themes.
+LocoAI - Auto Translate For Loco Translate is a powerful tool for developers looking to quickly translate their WordPress plugins and themes.

 == Description ==

-### Automatic Translate Addon For Loco Translate
+### LocoAI - Auto Translate For Loco Translate

-The Automatic Translate Addon for Loco Translate is a powerful tool for website owners and developers looking to quickly **translate** their WordPress **plugins and themes**.
+ The **LocoAI - Auto Translate For Loco Translate** is a powerful tool for website owners and developers looking to quickly **translate** their WordPress **plugins and themes**.

 The plugin integrates with the **Loco Translate** plugin to provide a seamless experience for users.
 The addon uses **machine translation** to **automatically translate** the plugin and theme strings into the desired language, **saving time and effort** for website owners who need to quickly translate their content into multiple languages.